techidaily/site-youtube-sure/source/_posts/your-device-pace-youtube-audio-control-guide-for-2024.md

 <img height="0" width="0" src="https://unicoeye.pxf.io/i/5597632/2134235/18498" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-1 is the average speed.
-Any value below than 1 will slow down the video, while any value above it will increase it.

-Once done, close the menu, and the video will resume from where it stopped.

 ## Part 4: How YouTube's Playback Speed Controls Work?

 YouTube has an added feature known as 'playback speed.'
 This feature allows you to select a speed from 0.25x to 2x the normal speed.
 With this **YouTube's speed control**, 1 is the normal speed, with 0.25 being one-quarter (1/4th) of the actual speed and slowing the video.
 In the same vein, 2x is twice the average speed, increasing the video speed.